Status: Bill 37 proclaimed on August 29, 2022

 The construction industry is a multi-billion dollar sector of Alberta’s economy that creates thousands of jobs for Albertans.
-Amendments to the act would help ensure contractors and subcontractors get paid on time, strengthen Alberta’s economic recovery and protect jobs.
+Amendments to the act will help ensure contractors and subcontractors get paid on time, strengthen Alberta’s economic recovery and protect jobs.

-- extend timelines for registering liens:
+- extends timelines for registering liens:

 - construction industry: from 45 days to 60 days

 - concrete industry: from 45 days to 90 days